 The reef barrier has suffered massive damage from pollution, dredging, disease, and an expanding human presence, Quartz reports.
-A group called Force Blue is hoping to save the reef from destruction.
+A group called FORCE BLUE is hoping to save the reef from destruction.

-Force Blue was founded by US special forces veterans with the mission of saving the coral reefs, help veterans flourish in civilian life, and to advocate for environmental issues to the military.
+FORCE BLUE was founded by US special forces veterans with the mission of saving the coral reefs, help veterans flourish in civilian life, and to advocate for environmental issues to the military.
 Members of the Force Blue team are adept divers as well as educators.
 Wherever they go, they promote conservation efforts, and back it up with experience.

-“[W]e can use our veteran community to help the environment and reach an audience that currently isn’t getting the message,” he told Geek. “[They] may not listen to scientists, but they’ll listen to Navy SEALs, and they’ll listen to Marines because these guys are their heroes.”
+“[W]e can use our veteran community to help the environment and reach an audience that currently isn’t getting the message,” Ritterhoff told Geek. “[They] may not listen to scientists, but they’ll listen to Navy SEALs, and they’ll listen to Marines because these guys are their heroes.”

-Force Blue members are provided two days of PTSD counseling as part of each recruitment and training exercise.
+FORCE BLUE members are provided two days of PTSD counseling as part of each recruitment and training exercise.
 This readies the veterans for a new mission, and lessens the possibility of PTSD triggers.

-Force Blue teams helped the National Oceanic and Atmospheric Association and the Coral Restoration Foundation assess and restore parts of the reefs damaged by hurricanes Irma and Maria in 2017.
+FORCE BLUE teams helped the National Oceanic and Atmospheric Association and the Coral Restoration Foundation assess and restore parts of the reefs damaged by hurricanes Irma and Maria in 2017.
 Today, they are concentrating on preventing stony coral tissue loss disease by applying antibiotics to sections of the coral, and digging trenches to stop the deadly disease’s march forward.